CFT-HY/HILA/README.md

 all applications automatically run on present or future platform.
 Write once -- run anywhere.

-Hila is based on hila preprocessor "hilapp", which is a C++ source-to-source transformer using the [libtooling](https://clang.llvm.org/docs/LibTooling.html) toolbox of the [Clang](https://clang.llvm.org/) compiler.
+Hila is based on HILA preprocessor "hilapp", which is a C++ source-to-source transformer using the [libtooling](https://clang.llvm.org/docs/LibTooling.html) toolbox of the [Clang](https://clang.llvm.org/) compiler.
 It converts application C++ to platform-specific C++ code,